- Full service:

 - Personal equipment

-- Private expenses, such as telephone calls, alcoholic beverages, gifts, etc.
+- Private expenses, such as telephone calls, internet vouchers, alcoholic beverages, gifts, etc.

 - Meals in Kathmandu

 - Visa fees for Nepal (30 days, USD 50)

 Mera Peak - Trekking Itinerary

 Arrival in Kathmandu 1,300 metres (4,265 feet), airport pick-up and transfer to hotel near Thamel.

 Orientation day, equipment checking, gear shopping and sightseeing in Kathmandu.
 Overnight stay in a hotel.

 Drive to Salleri town, 2,360 metres (7,740 feet), a town in the foothills of the Himalaya.
 Overnight stay in a hotel.